 Storyboarding is particularly important on music video shoots.
 I mean, yes, it’s an easy way to pitch your ideas to the artist and get approval without long, drawn-out explanations.
 But you also have immediate access to the music for the video.

 The song is the driving force and focal point of the project.
 And unlike other videos, you’ll be able to brainstorm and visualize each shot with the context of the music.
+So if you need a tracking shot to follow the artist through a set or some very careful framing in low-lit spaces, you'll want to plan for that as early as possible.

 The later half of this video shows how to take your storyboards (even if they’re just stuck figures and arrow pointers) and actually build a sort of pre-viz video around them.
 That’ll give you a one-to-one comparison for how your shots will line up with the song.